 The burning question: why build a static blog?
-After attending the Sydney AWS Bootcamp last month, I’ve been dying to host something on S3.
-I’ve also been on a Node.js kick lately, so making a static blog seemed like a fun first project.
+After attending the Sydney AWS Bootcamp last month, I’ve been itching to host something on S3.
+I’ve also been on a Node.js kick lately, so building a static blog seemed like a fun first project.
 Enter Assemble, a Node.js alternative to the popular static publishing tool, Jekyll.

-Note: The code in this tutorial is hosted on GitHub at https://github.com/webercoder/assembleio-blog.
-There are four checkpoints throughout this post that explain how to access the code up to that point.
-Feel free to follow along if you’d like, or make you own!
+Note: The code for this tutorial is hosted on GitHub at https://github.com/webercoder/assembleio-blog.
+There are Git checkpoints throughout the article that link to a tag in the example repo, so you can follow along at any point.

 The General Idea

-I’ll go over S3 hosting in my next post, but suffice it to say that Route 53, S3, and Cloudfront make for an incredibly cheap and robust hosting option.
-They simply can’t be beat for static files.
+S3 hosting, Route 53, and CloudFront make for an incredibly cheap and robust combination — hard to beat for static files.

-So how do you build a blog–usually a dynamic database-driven endeavor–as a static site?
-Simple really: configure Grunt.js to filter Markdown files through Handlebars templates.
-All the heavy lifting is carried out by Assemble’s grunt package.
-It’s all very easy to setup; I was up and running in less than four hours of real coding time.
-Hard to beat that, especially when the Assemble technology was new to me.
+So how do you build a blog — usually a dynamic, database-driven endeavor — as a static site?
+It’s simple, really: configure Grunt.js to filter Markdown files through Handlebars templates.
+All the heavy lifting is done by Assemble’s Grunt package.
+It’s easy to set up; I was up and running in less than four hours of real coding time.

 Grunt

-To start out, you need to setup Grunt.
-If you are already familiar with Grunt, don’t bother reading this section.
+To get started, you need to set up Grunt.
+If you’re already familiar with Grunt, skip ahead.

-Grunt is a node.js task manager.
-It does things like minification, CSS preprocessor compilation, concatenation, linting, running unit tests, S3 deployment, and much more.
+Grunt is a Node.js task manager.
+It handles things like minification, CSS preprocessor compilation, concatenation, linting, running unit tests, S3 deployment, and much more.

-To install Grunt, install Node.js from the official Node website.
-The Node team provides a standard installer for your OS.
+To install Grunt, first install Node.js from the official Node website.
+Then open a command prompt and run the following:

 % npm install --global grunt-cli

-grunt-cli is an Node Package Manager (npm) package that runs the locally configured and installed Grunt for your project.
-Strange, I know!
-Grunt is something that you actually install in each of your Grunt-enabled projects.
-So let’s do that now:
+grunt-cli is an npm package that runs the locally configured and installed Grunt for your project.
+Grunt itself is installed in each Grunt-enabled project.
+Let’s do that now:

 % mkdir blog